 The NAN Project is pleased to offer the following programs as a set of tools for schools and youth serving organizations to promote self-care, routine, and connectedness for the young people they serve.
 Each module includes a lesson plan and set of slides.
 Check out the Lesson Plans here.

-The NAN Project is producing a series of webinars to help educators and caregivers recognize the challenges of today’s students and provide appropriate responses and resources in the context of Covid-19.
-Watch our first webinars here!
+The NAN Project has produced a series of webinars and live workshops to help educators and caregivers recognize the challenges of today’s students and provide appropriate responses and resources in the context of Covid-19.
+Watch our webinars or learn about our trainings here!